Chhat2206/Retro-Brick-Breaker/README.md

 - two threads accessing array at the same time so it gives a concurrent error, that is what breaks the game after lvl 1

 - Falling objects gain extra physics (bounce upwards) when engine is stopped
+- Fading out didn't work when we called it in the beginning the setaction in the end of sound menu so I just set everything under the close menu.
+There are many small changes and fixes like this but they weren't all documented
 ## Credits

 ### Images